AnaRita93/Skinlytics-/README.md

 Dash plotly web dashboard with interactive visualizations on Ingredient List Score profile, Similarity Matrix and Recommender system engine based on ingredient list
 This notebook collection is a small prototype for part I of the project and intends to outline most of the steps, commands and packages necessary for this part of the project in a smaller part of the data (SPF Product category, total 50 products).

+Live version of the dashboard can be accessed here: http://anaritasantos.pythonanywhere.com/

 ## Workflow Part 1 - Ingredient Profile Analysis & Product Recommendation

 #### 1.Dash DataTable: